GrobranGG/QuizGame-python/README.md

 pip install -r requirements.txt python main.py
 ```
+There is also ".exe" version of the program.
+It is located in the [dist folder.](https://github.com/GrobranGG/QuizGame-python/tree/main/dist)

 # Project Status
 At the moment, the project has version __1.2__.
 You can download the latest version on the [repository.](https://github.com/GrobranGG/QuizGame-python)